 We have experienced rapid subscription revenue growth in recent periods.
-From the year ended March 31, 2019 to the year ended March 31, 2020, our subscription revenue grew 39% from \$349.8 million to \$487.8 million, respectively.
-From the year ended March 31, 2020 to the year ended March 31, 2021, our subscription revenue grew 34% from \$487.8 million to \$655.2 million, respectively.
-From the nine months ended December 31, 2020 to the nine months ended December 31, 2021, our subscription revenue grew 35% from \$472.3 million to \$635.4 million, respectively.
-From the year ended March 31, 2019 to the year ended March 31, 2020, subscription revenue as a percentage of total revenue grew from 81% to 89%, respectively.
-From the year ended March 31, 2020 to the pear ended March 31, 2021, subscription revenue as a percentage of total revenue grew from 89% to 93% respectively.
-From the nine months ended December 31, 2020 to the nine months ended December 31, 2021, subscription revenue as a percentage of total revenue grew from 93% to 94%, respectively.
+From the year ended March 31, 2021 to the year ended March 31, 2022, our subscription revenue grew 33% from \$655.2 million to \$870.4 million, respectively.
+From the three months ended June 30, 2021 to the three months ended June 30, 2022, our subscription revenue grew 27% from \$196.5 million to \$249.6 million, respectively.
 This subscription revenue growth may not be indicative of our future subscription revenue growth and we may not be able to sustain revenue growth consistent with recent history, or at all.
 We believe our ability to continue to increase our revenue depends on a number of factors, including, but not limited to:

-- · our ability to attract new customers and retain and increase sales to existing customers; - our ability to continue to expand customer adoption of our Dynatrace® platform; - our ability to develop our existing platform and introduce new solutions on our platform; - · continued growth of cloud-based services and solutions; - our ability to continue to develop and offer products and solutions that are superior to those of our competitors; - · our ability to retain customers; - · our ability to expand into new geographies and markets, including the business intelligence, data analytics, and application security markets; and - our ability to hire and retain sufficient numbers of sales and marketing, research and development and general and administrative personnel, and expand our global operations.
+- · our ability to attract new customers and retain and increase sales to existing customers; - our ability to continue to expand customer adoption of our Dynatrace® platform; - · our ability to develop our existing platform and introduce new solutions on our platform; - · continued growth of cloud-based services and solutions; - · our ability to continue to develop and offer products and solutions that are superior to those of our competitors; - · our ability to retain customers; - · our ability to expand into new geographies and markets, including the business intelligence, data analytics, and application security markets; and - our ability to hire and retain sufficient numbers of sales and marketing, research and development and general and administrative personnel, and expand our global operations.